Texagon-Dev/Helping_Hand/supabase/customer.md

 This will Create the Customer Dependent on the Auth Table.
-The User in customer will be Created or Deleted when its entry is hit in auth table
+The User in customer will be Created or Deleted when its entry is hit in auth table.
+Modify this Code According to your Needs
 ````
 create table
   public.customer (